pulsecost/pulsecost-oss/CONTRIBUTING.md

-# Contributing to OptiLM
+# Contributing to PulseCost

-Thank you for your interest in contributing to OptiLM!
+Thank you for your interest in contributing to PulseCost!
 We welcome contributions from the community and appreciate your help in making this project better.

 ## Getting Started